geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### Theme updates and CSS variables

-The theme of MapStore has been updated to support CSS variables to some aspect of the style in particular colors and font families.
+The theme of MapStore has been updated to support CSS variables for some aspects of the style, in particular colors and font families.
 The `web/client/themes/default/variables.less` file contains all the available variables described under the `@ms-theme-vars` ruleset.
-It suggested to update the lesscss variables in the projects because the variables starting with `@ms2-` will be deprecated soon:
+It is suggested to :

+- update the lesscss variables in the projects because the variables starting with `@ms2-` will be deprecated soon:

 `@ms2-color-text` -> `@ms-main-color`
 `@ms2-color-background` -> `@ms-main-bg`